glitch-game-club/glitch-game-club/CONTRIBUTING.md

 Our current [list of remixable starter games are here](https://github.com/webgameclubs/edlab-gamemakers-club/blob/master/README.md#remixable-web-games-in-glitch)

-To volunteer to write a game, [please Sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new) or just write a game following our guidelines and submit a pull request into our games/ folder.
+To volunteer to write a game, [please Sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new) or just write a game following our guidelines and test it by doing one of the following.
+As glitch.com will be the user facing project that our novice coder will see, please test your code there.

+- submit a pull request into the games/ folder and ask us to review your game
+- if possible include a link to a working game on glitch.com
+- when approved you or we can move the code to a separate GH repo and create fresh project at glitch.com

+If you just want to send us a link to your game on glitch.com by [including it in an issue that's fine too](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new)

 ### Guidelines for Contributing games